Selective Reviews of Bandit Problems in AI via a Statistical View: Abstract

 \section{Abstract}

 { Reinforcement Learning (RL) is a widely researched area in artificial intelligence that focuses on teaching agents decision-making through interactions with their environment.
 A key subset includes stochastic multi-armed bandit (MAB) and continuum-armed bandit (SCAB) problems, which model sequential decision-making under uncertainty.
-This review outlines the foundational models and assumptions of bandit problems, explores non-asymptotic theoretical tools like concentration inequalities and minimax regret bounds, and compares frequentist and Bayesian algorithms for managing exploration-exploitation trade-offs.
-We also extend the discussion to $K$-armed contextual bandits and SCAB, examining their methodologies, regret analyses, and discussing the relation between the SCAB problems and the functional data analysis.
-Finally, we highlight recent advances and ongoing challenges in the field. } \keyword{{Bandit Problems, Exploration-Exploitation, Concentration Inequalities, Sub-Gaussian Parameter Estimation, Minimax Rate, Functional Data Analysis.}}
+This review outlines the foundational models and assumptions of bandit problems, explores non-asymptotic theoretical tools like concentration inequalities and minimax regret bounds, and compares frequentist and Bayesian algorithms for managing exploration–exploitation trade-offs.
+Additionally, we explore $K$-armed contextual bandits and SCAB, focusing on their methodologies and regret analyses.
+We also examine the connections between SCAB problems and functional data analysis.
+Finally, we highlight recent advances and ongoing challenges in the field. } \keyword{\textls[-20]{bandit problems; exploration–exploitation; concentration inequalities; \mbox{sub-Gaussian}} parameter estimation; minimax rate; functional data analysis}